Sterling Construction Company, Inc.

 The Corporate Governance and Nominating Committee will consider a director’s past attendance at meetings and participation in, and contributions to, the activities of the Board and any standing committees on which such director serves when considering whether to recommend the director for re-nomination.

 The Board believes that between six and nine directors is an appropriate size given the size of the Company.
-The Board may adjust the size of the Board from time to time.
+The Board may adjust the size of the Board from time to time, pursuant to the Company’s Certificate of Incorporation and Bylaws (each as amended from time to time).

 Board Membership Criteria